Mandatory Annual Trainings

 Newly-hired staff and postdoctoral researchers satisfy this training requirement by completing the online course titled Intersections.
 New hires will receive an email from the online training provider, LawRoom, within approximately one month of hire, with detailed instructions, the deadline for completion, and a link to the course.

 New faculty and other academic appointees have the opportunity to fulfill the training requirement by either 1) attending an in-person training, or 2) completing the online course titled Intersections.

 1. In-person Training.
-The Office for Equal Opportunity Programs offers two in-person trainings per month for new faculty and other academic appointees.
-The trainings are located in Room 110 of the Classics Building at 59th Street and Ellis Avenue.
+The Office for Equal Opportunity Programs offer an in-person training each month for new faculty and other academic appointees.
+The training sessions are located in Room 110 of the Classics Building at 59th Street and Ellis Avenue.
 The next scheduled dates are:

 - Tuesday, November 28 at 12:00 p.m.